Bias reduction in g-computation for covariate adjustment in randomized clinical trials: Methodology: Bias Reduction

 \begin{theorem} With potential model misspecification, $\E [ \tmu_a^0 - \mu_a ] = n^{-1} b_1^{(1)} ( \tmu_a ) + O ( n^{-3/2} )$; $\E [ \tmu_a^1 - \mu_a ] = O ( n^{-3/2} )$ under stratified working models, or $n^{-1} b_1^{(2)} ( \hmu_a ) + O ( n^{-3/2} )$ under pooled working models; and under pooled working models, $\E [ \tmu_a^2 - \mu_a ] = O ( n^{-3/2} )$. \end{theorem} The proof can be found in Appendix~\ref{append:proof-gob-fc}.
-Our first proposal in \eqref{eq:gob-fc-bc}, only removes $n^{-1} b_2^{(2)} ( \tmu_a )$, which is the bias due to $\Delta^{(n)} (\bbeta)$ in \eqref{eq:score-fc}, while the last two proposed estimators are in the same fashion as the two in \eqref{eq:gob-mle-bc}.
-When $p/n$ is negligible, $n^{-1} b_1^{(1)} ( \tmu_a ) = n^{-1} b_1 ( \hmu_a )$ is marginal and $n^{-1} b_2^{(2)} ( \tmu_a )$ dominates $n^{-1} b_1 ( \tmu_a )$ (Proposition~\ref{prop:bound-gc}).
+Our first proposal in \eqref{eq:gob-fc-bc}, only removes $n^{-1} b_1^{(2)} ( \tmu_a )$, which is the bias due to $\Delta^{(n)} (\bbeta)$ in \eqref{eq:score-fc}, while the last two proposed estimators are in the same fashion as the two in \eqref{eq:gob-mle-bc}.
+When $p/n$ is negligible, $n^{-1} b_1^{(1)} ( \tmu_a ) = n^{-1} b_1 ( \hmu_a )$ is marginal and $n^{-1} b_1^{(2)} ( \tmu_a )$ dominates $n^{-1} b_1 ( \tmu_a )$ (Proposition~\ref{prop:bound-gc}).
 Therefore, $\tmu_a^0$ is particularly suitable for low-dimensional settings, which are common in RCTs.

 All of our proposed debiased estimators in \eqref{eq:gob-mle-bc} and \eqref{eq:gob-fc-bc} are easy to implement as the leverage score, bread matrix, and IF can be directly obtained from the output of fitting a GLM using off-the-shelf software packages.
-The specific versions for stratified working models are provided in Appendix~\ref{append:wm-strat-br}.
-For treatment effect estimation, the debiased estimator for $\hdelta$ (resp. $\tdelta$) can be obtained by simply replacing $\hmu_a$ (resp. $\tmu_a$) with $\hmu_a^1$ or $\hmu_a^2$ (resp. $\tmu_a^0$, $\tmu_a^1$, or $\tmu_a^2$).
-For statistical inference with large sample sizes, variance estimation can be implemented in a manner similar to that for $\hdelta$ (resp. $\tdelta$), only replacing $\hbmu$ (resp. $\tbmu$) with $\hbmu^1$ or $\hbmu^2$ (resp. $\tbmu^0$, $\tbmu^1$, or $\tbmu^2$) \citep{kosmidis2024empirical}.
-Since only estimates for $\bmu$ (not $\bbeta$) are corrected for bias reduction, $\hbbeta$ and $\tbbeta$ can still be used in variance estimation for those debiased estimator for $\bmu$ through the \textit{empirical} IF \eqref{eq:if-mu-mest}.
-A more convenient approach is to utilize the \textit{theoretical} IF \eqref{eq:if-mu-aipw}, evaluated at the corresponding nuisance parameter estimator provided in \eqref{eq:gob-mle-bc} and \eqref{eq:gob-fc-bc}.
-When sample sizes are small, however, such variance estimators are expected to underestimate the true variability.

-\paragraph{Simulation Experiment I(b)} The Figure~{\ref{fig:bc_gob}a} summarizes the results from a simulation experiment to evaluate the bias of one of the proposed estimators to estimate $\mu_2 - \mu_1$, denoted by \textbf{gOB-FC(C0)} ($\tmu_2^0-\tmu_1^0$).
-We compare them with \textbf{GC-MLE} and \textbf{GC-FC}, which have been studies in Figure~\ref{fig:gc_fc}, with data simulated under the same hypothetical trial.
-In addition, we increase the number of adjusted baseline covariates to up to ten.
-We also evaluate the biases of all of the proposed estimators in \eqref{eq:gob-mle-bc} and \eqref{eq:gob-fc-bc}, and the results are provided in Appendix~\ref{append:sim-res} (Figure~\ref{sfig:gob}a).
+Moreover, we provide the specific versions for stratified working models in Appendix~\ref{append:wm-strat-br}.